Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

-The prominent maximum of interlayer current structure factor remains at the momentum ($\pi,\pi$), even though it decreases with doping---indicating the ILC is a stable and significant fluctuation pattern.
-Turning to the SC, a uniform IS-SC pairing at the momentum ($0,0$) dominates in the momentum space, and becomes strong with doping.
-In our model, it also indicates no evidence of a possible pairing density wave induced by a finite momentum --- which is proposed to emerge in kagome systems with loop currents~\cite{zhou2022chern,Li_2025}.
+Next, we examine the doping evolution of both interlayer current and pairing correlations in momentum space, as shown in Fig.~\ref{Fig_S2}.
+The interlayer current structure factor retains its prominent maximum at $(\pi,\pi)$ upon doping, although its magnitude decreases---indicating that the ILC pattern persists as a characteristic fluctuation.
+For the superconducting component, uniform IS-SC pairing dominates at $(0,0)$ and is enhanced with increasing doping.
+Notably, our model shows no evidence of pairing density waves at finite momentum, in contrast to proposals for kagome systems with loop currents~\cite{zhou2022chern,Li_2025}.